-Or, worse yet, the offending party may get mad at his/her spouse for being “controlling,” “petty,” and “insecure.”
+Or, worse yet, the offending party may get mad at YOU for being “controlling,” “petty,” and “insecure!”

-So, on top of dealing with their own emotional devastation, the non-cheating spouse also has to deal with the cheating spouse’s anger, denial, and defensiveness as well.
+So, on top of dealing with your own emotional devastation, you — also have to deal with your cheating spouse’s anger, denial, and defensiveness as well.
 That makes recovering from an emotional affair pretty much impossible.

 8 Signs Your Spouse is Having an Emotional Affair